-The chapter treasurer may delegate many tasks associated with her position, but she must retain complete responsibility to the board/team and must be certain that adequate safeguards are in place.
+The chapter treasurer may delegate many tasks associated with their position, but they must retain complete responsibility to the board/team and must be certain that adequate safeguards are in place.
 As an officer, the treasurer will serve as finance chair, sign all chapter checks and make all deposits in a timely manner.
 The chapter may appoint or hire a member or nonmember to do the actual bookkeeping under the supervision of the treasurer.